MrMiniou/ICS4U_2021-2022/ICS4U/Days 12-14/Note 3 - Hash Sets.md

 ### Sets

-**Set** is an abstract data type.
+**Set** is an abstract data type (ADT).
 It is similar to a mathematical set in which every element is unique.
 It is simply a collection of items.
 Unlike an unsorted array or an unsorted array list, retrieving an element doesn't require a linear search; it can be retrieved instantaneously.
 This is due to the way that sets are stored.

 These are some the typical operations of a set.
 You don't need to know the symbols, although many of you have seen most of them before from a math course, so I've included them for reference.